 I recently found out that fibres (including microfibres) from man-made fabrics can end up in our water when clothes are washed, and can be harmful to us.
 So I decided to make sure the clothing and soft furnishings for the home that I purchased were made from natural fibres only.

 For me, this currently means that I’m buying clothing which is made from 100% cotton.
 Although it takes a lot of energy to make cotton, I think it’s important to use something that is natural, and when it becomes unusable, will naturally biodegrade.

 6. Buying seeds, and growing lettuce leaves / rocket and herbs on a windowsill

 I was struggling to find some salad produce without the plastic wrapping.
 So one of the things I decided to do was to start growing some herbs and lettuce leaves on my windowsill at home.
 I’m currently growing basil and chives; lettuce and rocket leaves and chilis.
 As my home is fairly small I have limited space, but as I have said in previous posts, I think it’s really important to make the changes that are within our control to do so to look after our planet.

 It’s by no means perfect, but by making these changes, I’ve reduced my landfill waste from 1 full black bag per month, to one single 400g bolognese sauce jar’s worth of waste.

+So you see, there are many ways to go plastic free.
 If we were all to made some small changes, I think we’d be surprised at how quickly things would change.